felipebueno/clovis/README.md

 ```

 # About
-For now clovis is just a shell script with a bunch of commands that create the files and folders that I use with my little experiments.
-My goal is to make it a kind of package manager for LÖVE (something like [Leiningen](http://leiningen.org/) for Clojure), handling different LÖVE versions and libraries, automating builds and packaging, etc.
+For now clovis is just a shell script with a bunch of commands that create files and folders that I use for my little experiments.
+My goal is to make it a kind of package manager for LÖVE (something like [Leiningen](http://leiningen.org/) for Clojure), handling different LÖVE versions and libraries, automating builds, packaging, etc.